-- (2) Attempt to prevent eligible and suitable youth from being the subject of a petition in family court; - (3) Include the sharing of resources, wherever appropriate and feasible, with other agencies and service providers to effectively and efficiently implement preliminary procedure. - (d) As part of initial conferencing with the potential respondent, parent or other person legally responsible for his/her care or any other interested person(s), the probation service shall inform such persons regarding the petition and Family Court processes as set forth in the URFC and explain the benefits of the youth engaging in and successfully completing adjustment services where the youth is eligible and suitable. - (e) The appearance ticket date at probation must be within fourteen (14) calendar days of issuance of the appearance ticket, except in cases involving a designated felony, in which case the return date shall be within 72 hours excluding Saturdays, Sundays, and public holidays.
-For youth removed from the Youth Part to Family Court for intake/adjustment services under Article 3 of the Family Court Act, the probation department shall conduct the initial conference within eight (8) business days of notification/receipt of the complaint. - (f) If the youth fails to appear at probation on the return date, probation may refer the matter directly to the presentment agency, or, in its discretion, may attempt to secure the attendance of the youth through written notification or telephone communication to the youth and parent/guardian, in accordance with FCA §307.2(1).
+- (d) As part of initial conferencing with the potential respondent, parent[/guardian] or other person legally responsible for his/her care or any other interested person(s), the probation service shall inform such persons regarding [the function and limitations of, and the alternatives to, the adjustment process, in accordance with] the petition and Family Court processes as set forth in the URFC [§205.22.] and explain the benefits of the youth engaging in and successfully completing adjustment services where the youth is eligible and suitable. - (e) The appearance ticket date at probation must be within fourteen (14) calendar days of issuance of the appearance ticket, except in cases involving a designated felony, in which case the return date shall be within 72 hours excluding Saturdays, Sundays, and public holidays.
+For youth removed from the Youth Part to Family Court for intake/adjustment services under Article 3 of the Family Court Act, the probation department shall conduct the initial conference within eight (8) business days of notification/receipt of the complaint.